Chocolate Inclusion or Infused Chocolate, What Separates Them?

 Some added ingredients that are NOT considered inclusions in chocolate are infusions.
 Let's define an infusion.
 Wikipedia says an infusion is a "process of extracting chemical compounds or flavors from plant material in a solvent such as water, oil or alcohol, by allowing the material to remain suspended in the solvent over time (a process often called steeping).
 In other words, infusing is imparting flavors to other ingredients.

 Guess what happens.
-Well, 2 things; 1.) the nibs absorb the rum and its flavors and 2.) the rum is infused with cocoa flavor.
-It's an infusion and both ingredients are infused become infused with each other..
+Well, 2 things; 1.) the Hawaii nibs absorb the Hawaii rum and its flavors and 2.) the rum is infused with cocoa flavor.
+It's an infusion and both Hawaiian ingredients are infused become infused with each other..